Carrie Underwood Shows Off Her Breezy Summer Style At A Wedding

 It looks like Carrie Underwood and Mike Fisher’s snapshot was taken in front of a vineyard.
 On Instagram, Fisher’s sister, Meredith Kirk, confirmed that they attended a wedding at Waupoos Winery in Prince Edward County, Ontario.
 They were there to witness Fisher’s close friend and fellow Canadian, real estate agent Patrick McAuley, saying “I do” to his new bride, Allison Shaw.

-Mike Fisher’s brothers, Rob and Greg, aka “Bud,” joined Mike, Carrie, and Meredith for a family photo.
+Mike Fisher’s brothers, Rob and Greg, joined Mike, Carrie, and Meredith for a family photo.

 As reported by Pop Culture, Carrie Underwood and Mike Fisher celebrated their wedding anniversary just last week.
 On July 10, Underwood marked the occasion with a sweet Instagram post about her love for her husband.